 PROJECT ADVISORY COMMITTEE

-The Project Advisory Committee (PAC) provides advice and feedback to the Project Management Team on the directions, policies, development and outreach of the European Rover Challenge project.
+The Project Advisory Committee (PAC) provides advice and feedback to the Project Management Team on the directions, policies, development and outreach of the ERC Space and Robotics Event project

 The PAC has the following objectives: